 Courtesy of Stylizimo

 Don’t underestimate the power of a basic gray rug, especially when you have an all-white room.
 We love the rich softness this piece brings to a whitewashed room, especially when accented by darker-colored basics in black and indigo.
 If you’re lucky enough to have a walk-in closet, don’t let it go bare—dress it up with this Alhede rug.
 We also love the Höjerup in gray/brown.

 This neutral Osted rug adds warmth and texture to any room it lives in.
 We love the idea of layering it on top of a white painted floor and adding touches of neon pink, plus stark black-and-white art as a backdrop to offset its more rustic nature.
 The durable yet elegant nature of this rug also makes it a perfect candidate for mudrooms and entryways.
 We love the texture of the Lohals jute rug below, which is perfect for layering.

 If there’s one IKEA rug that’s attained icon status, it’s the Stockholm rug.
 Designers from Emily Henderson to Nate Berkus and Sarah Sherman Samuel have used the striped black-and-white staple in their respective homes over the years, and the design is not going anywhere any time soon.
 In fact, its minimal geometric nature could mean a comeback for the IKEA classic.

 Courtesy of Sara Devote

-This story was originally published on October 13, 2015.
-It was updated by Gabrielle Savoie.
+This story was originally published on October 13, 2015, and has since been updated.